 Mastery of French language grammar, vocabulary, and oral skills through interaction with and discussion of complex themes about French/Francophone culture.

-For the upper-division course, students must choose one of the following options: (Please note that courses will have a maximum enrollment number and so we encourage students to apply early so that they are able to register for their first choice course.)
+(Please note that courses will have a maximum enrollment number and so we encourage students to apply early so that they are able to register for their first choice course.)

-Flag: Engaged Learning
+Core Requirement - Flag: Engaged Learning

 HOUSING AND MEALS